Parameterized Problems Complete for Nondeterministic FPT time and Logarithmic Space: Introduction

-Often, membership in XNLP can be seen by looking at the algorithm that establishes membership in XP.
-Many problems in XNLP typically have a dynamic programming algorithm that sequentially builds tables, with each individual table entry expressible with $O(f(k) \log n)$ bits.
-We then get membership in XNLP by instead of tabulating all entries of a table, guessing one entry of the next table --- the step resembles the text-book transformation between a deterministic and non-deterministic finite automaton.
+Often, membership in $\XNLP$ can be seen by looking at the algorithm that establishes membership in $\mathrm{XP}$.
+Many problems in $\XNLP$ typically have a dynamic programming algorithm that sequentially builds tables, with each individual table entry expressible with $O(f(k) \log n)$ bits.
+We then get membership in $\XNLP$ by instead of tabulating all entries of a table, guessing one entry of the next table --- this step resembles the text-book transformation between a deterministic and non-deterministic finite automaton.

-Interestingly, hardness for the class XNLP also has consequences for the use of memory of deterministic parameterized algorithms.
-Pilipczuk and Wrochna~\cite{PilipczukW18} conjecture that {\sc Longest Common Subsequence} (variant 1) has no XP algorithm that runs in $f(k) n^c$ space, for a computable function $f$ and constant $c$; if this conjecture holds, then no XNLP-hard problem has such an algorithm.
+Interestingly, hardness for the class $\XNLP$ also has consequences for the use of memory of deterministic parameterized algorithms.
+Pilipczuk and Wrochna~\cite{PilipczukW18} conjecture that {\sc Longest Common Subsequence} (variant 1) has no $\mathrm{XP}$ algorithm that runs in $f(k) n^c$ space, for a computable function $f$ and constant $c$; if this conjecture holds, then no $\XNLP$-hard problem has such an algorithm.
 See Section~\ref{section:conclusions} for more details.

-When a problem is XNLP-hard, it is also hard for each class $W[t]$ (see Lemma~\ref{lemma:xnlpwt}).
-Thus, XNLP-hardness proofs are also a tool to show hardness for $W[t]$ for all $t$.
-In this sense, our results strengthen existing results from the literature: for example, {\sc List Coloring} and {\sc Precoloring Extension} parameterized by pathwidth (or treewidth) were known to be $W[1]$-hard \cite{FellowsFLRSST11}, and {\sc Precedence Constraint $K$-processor Scheduling} parameterized by the number of processors $K$ was known to be $W[2]$-hard \cite{BodlaenderF95}.
-Our XNLP-hardness proofs imply hardness for $W[t]$ for all $t$.
-Moreover, our XNLP-hardness proofs are often simpler than the existing proofs that problems are hard for $W[t]$ for all $t$.
+When a problem is $\XNLP$-hard, it is also hard for each class $\mathrm{W}[t]$ (see Lemma~\ref{lemma:xnlpwt}).
+Thus, $\XNLP$-hardness proofs are also a tool to show hardness for $\mathrm{W}[t]$ for all $t$.
+In this sense, our results strengthen existing results from the literature: for example, {\sc List Coloring} and {\sc Precoloring Extension} parameterized by pathwidth (or treewidth) were known to be $\mathrm{W}[1]$-hard \cite{FellowsFLRSST11}, and {\sc Precedence Constraint $K$-processor Scheduling} parameterized by the number of processors $K$ was known to be $\mathrm{W}[2]$-hard \cite{BodlaenderF95}.
+Our $\XNLP$-hardness proofs imply hardness for $\mathrm{W}[t]$ for all $t$.
+Moreover, our $\XNLP$-hardness proofs are often simpler than the existing proofs that problems are hard for $\mathrm{W}[t]$ for all $t$.

-Related to the class XNLP is the class XNL: the parameterized problems that can be solved by a nondeterministic algorithm that uses $f(k) \log n$ space.
-There is no explicit time bound, but we can freely add a time bound of $2^{f(k)\log n}$, and thus XNL is a subset of XP.
-XNL can be seen as the parameterized counterpart of NL.
-Amongst others, XNL was studied by Chen et al.~\cite{ChenF03}, who showed that {\sc Compact Turing Machine Computation} is complete for XNL.
+Related to the class $\XNLP$ is the class $\mathrm{XNL}$: the parameterized problems that can be solved by a nondeterministic algorithm that uses $f(k) \log n$ space.
+There is no explicit time bound, but we can freely add a time bound of $2^{f(k)\log n}$, and thus $\mathrm{XNL}$ is a subset of $\mathrm{XP}$. $\mathrm{XNL}$ can be seen as the parameterized counterpart of $\mathrm{NL}$.
+Amongst others, $\mathrm{XNL}$ was studied by Chen et al.~\cite{ChenF03}, who showed that {\sc Compact Turing Machine Computation} is complete for $\mathrm{XNL}$.

 Hardness for a class is always defined with respect to a class of reductions.
 In our proofs, we use parameterized logspace reductions (or, in short, pl-reductions).
 A brief discussion of other reductions can be found in Subsection~\ref{section:conclusion-reductions}.